jonlpersson/ed-latimore/site/_drafts/the-cost-of-success-is-like-poker.md

 The most accurate description would be to call it a bet.

-Every action you take and second you invest into the pursuit of a goal is like buying one more ticket in the lottery.
+Every action you take and second you invest in the pursuit of a goal is like buying one more ticket in the lottery.
 The more tickets you buy, the higher the likelihood that you will win.

 When you invest time and energy toward a goal, you are making a bet.
 That’s it.
 It may be a smart bet, but it is still a gamble.
 If you lose, you don’t get your money and time back.
 If you win, you have to pay taxes on your winnings.